ropensci/rotl/cran-comments.md

-This release addresses the email sent on 2022-09-29 by Prof Brian Ripley
+This release addresses the issues raised in the email sent on 2022-09-29 by Prof Brian Ripley

 ## Test environments